albertski/acts_as_ocenieable/README.md

 ### Database Migrations

-Act As Oceniable uses the ocenies table to store all ratings.
+Act As Ocenieable uses the ocenies table to store all ratings.
 Run the following commands to generate and run migrations:

     rails generate acts_as_ocenieable:migration